 There are two often-recited stories about how blazers got their name.
 The first is that the term was initially applied to the red jackets worn by members of the Lady Margaret Hall Boat Club, which were so bright that they visually “blazed” on the blue waters.
 The second is that the term was used for the navy serge uniforms that the Captain of the HMS Blazer decorated with gilt shank buttons when Queen Victoria made her unexpected visit.
 The blazer’s true origins are murky, but we know one thing for sure: the term today is chiefly used to describe tailored jackets, often navy in color, decorated with metal buttons, although sometimes it’s also used to refer to the boldly striped jackets worn by members of rowing clubs.
 Such metal buttons typically carry an organization’s insignia, signifying the wearer’s membership or association.

 In the genus of tailored clothing, which is already on its way to extinction, authentic blazers have gone the way of the dodo.
 While searching for gilt buttons die-stamped with the crest of my alma mater, I discovered The Connecticut Store recently closed.
 They were the best online source for buttons made by the Waterbury Button Company, America’s last and most storied blazer button manufacturer.
-Before their closure, they carried Waterbury’s entire catalog (almost), which meant you could get buttons for almost any school or trade organization.
+Before their closure, they carried Waterbury’s entire catalog (almost), which meant you could get buttons for nearly any school or trade organization.
 Apparently, Waterbury’s parent company felt the licensing fees for each university became unworkable, particularly as the demand for these buttons declined, so now they only make them upon a university’s request.
 Ben Silver also recently exited the blazer button business entirely.
 “Not enough people were buying them,” a sales rep told me.
 If you want blazer buttons nowadays, you’re mostly limited to ones featuring a fashion brand’s logo or some faux aristocratic crest.

 I have two blazers: a single-breasted made from tropical wool, which features gilt buttons die-stamped with the crest of my alma mater, and a double-breasted made from a heavier serge, which has gilt buttons stamped with California’s state seal.
 The second is less satisfying because the insignia doesn’t feel as personal (hence my search for more alma mater buttons), but I’m still excited to wear it.
 My friend Peter notes that metal buttons are the easiest way to ensure a navy DB is unambiguously not an orphaned suit jacket.
 “You can choose serge or hopsack, add swelled edges or patch pockets, but most people won’t notice those details,” he said.
 “Metal buttons, conversely, are the time-tested distinction and arguably the most obvious.”